Abell 1430: A merging cluster with exceptional diffuse radio emission: Abstract

 \section{Abstract}

 { Diffuse radio emission has been found in many galaxy clusters, predominantly in massive systems which are in the state of merging.
-The radio emission can usually be classified as relic or halo emission, which are believed to be related to merger shocks or volume filling turbulence, respectively.
-Recent observations have revealed radio bridges for some pairs of very close by galaxy clusters.
-The mechanisms which may allow to explain the high specific density of relativistic electrons, necessary to explain the radio luminosity of these bridge regions, are poorly explored until now. }{ When inspecting the first data release of the LOFAR Two-Metre Sky Survey (LoTSS), we discovered diffuse radio emission in the galaxy cluster Abell\,1430.
+The radio emission can usually be classified as relic or halo emission, which are believed to be related to merger shocks or volume-filling turbulence, respectively.
+Recent observations have revealed radio bridges for some pairs of very close galaxy clusters.
+The mechanisms that may allow to explain the high specific density of relativistic electrons, necessary to explain the radio luminosity of these bridge regions, are poorly explored until now. }{ When inspecting the first data release of the LOFAR Two-Metre Sky Survey (LoTSS), we discovered diffuse radio emission in the galaxy cluster Abell\,1430.
 Here, we aim at determining the dynamical state of the cluster and characterising the diffuse radio emission. }{ We analyse the LoTSS data in detail and complement it with recent Karl G. Jansky Very Large Array observations in the L-band.
 To study the dynamical state of the cluster, we analyse \textit{XMM-Newton} data, \textit{Chandra} data, and Sloan Digital Sky Survey data.
-Moreover, we compare our results to clusters extracted from the {\sc The Three Hundred Project} cosmological simulation. }{ We find that Abell\,1430 consists of two components, namely A1430-A and A1430-B, with a mass ratio about 2:1.
-The massive component shows diffuse radio emission which can be classified as radio halo showing a low radio power given the mass of the cluster.
-Most interestingly, there is extended diffuse radio emission, in the following dubbed as the `Pillow' according to its morphology, which is apparently related to A1430-B and neither typical halo nor typical relic emission.
+Moreover, we compare our results to clusters extracted from the {\sc The Three Hundred Project} cosmological simulation. }{ We find that Abell\,1430 consists of two components, namely A1430-A and A1430-B, with a mass ratio of about 2:1.
+The massive component shows diffuse radio emission which can be classified as radio halo which shows a low radio power at 1.4\,GHz with respect to the mass of the cluster.
+Most interestingly, there is extended diffuse radio emission, in the following dubbed as the `Pillow' according to its morphology, which is apparently related to A1430-B and which is neither typical halo nor typical relic emission.
 The origin of this emission is puzzling.
 We speculate that the two components of Abell\,1430 undergo an off-axis merger.
-In this scenario, A1430-B is moving towards the observer and may have compressed and stirred the medium along the line of sight. }{ We have discovered a new manifestation of diffuse radio emission related to low density intracluster or intergalactic medium.
-To date, only few examples for emission originating from such regions are known.
-These discoveries are crucial to constrain possible acceleration mechanisms which may allow to explain the presence of relativistic electrons in these regions.
+In this scenario, A1430-B is moving towards the main cluster component and may have compressed and stirred the medium in the filament between the two cluster components. }{ We have discovered evidence for diffuse radio emission related to the low-density intracluster or intergalactic medium in Abell\,1430.
+To date, only few examples of emission originating from such regions are known.
+These discoveries are crucial to constrain possible acceleration mechanisms which may allow us to explain the presence of relativistic electrons in these regions.
 In particular, our results indicate a spectral index of $\alpha_{144\,\text{MHz}}^{1.5\,\text{GHz}}=-1.4\pm0.5$ for the Pillow.
-If future observations confirm a slope as flat as the central value of $-1.4$ or even flatter, this would pose a severe challenge for the electron acceleration scenarios. }
+If upcoming observations confirm a slope as flat as $-1.4$ or even flatter, this would pose a challenge for the electron acceleration scenarios. }

 \keywords{ galaxy clusters: individual: Abell 1430 -- radiation mechanisms: non-thermal -- radiation mechanisms: thermal -- techniques: interferometric -- radio continuum: general -- X-ray: galaxies: clusters }